 We are supporting arts, culture and heritage in Scotland by:

-- investing in cultural infrastructure to improve our our arts and heritage resources
+• investing in cultural infrastructure to improve our arts and heritage resources

-- working in partnership to nurture creative talent and encourage cultural engagement
+• working in partnership to nurture and support creative industries and talent as well as encouraging cultural access and engagement

 Background

-The culture and heritage budget helps to improve quality of life in Scotland's communities by enabling and encouraging people from all walks of life to participate in cultural events and opportunities.
+The culture and heritage budget helps to improve quality of life across Scotland's communities by enabling and encouraging people from all walks of life to express themselves creatively and to participate in and enjoy cultural events and opportunities.
 It also supports a wide range of government commitments relating to culture and heritage.

 World Heritage Sites

-When the UK signed the United Nations' World Heritage Convention, we promised to identify places in Scotland which could be World Heritage Sites, and to protect our national heritage.
-There are currently six World Heritage Sites in Scotland:
+When the UK signed up to the UNESCO World Heritage Convention, we promised to identify places in Scotland which could be World Heritage Sites, and to protect our national heritage.
+There are currently seven World Heritage Sites in Scotland made up of five cultural sites, one natural site, the Flow Country, and St. Kilda which is ‘mixed’ with both natural and cultural attributes:

-Scottish Ministers have to report to the UK Government on any issues for Scotland’s World Heritage Sites.
-Each site is managed by a group of local partners, which include local authorities and Historic Environment Scotland.
-As the lead body for the historic environment in Scotland, Historic Environment Scotland is responsible for advising Ministers on these issues.
+Scottish Ministers must report to the UK Government on any issues for Scotland’s World Heritage Sites.
+Each site is managed by a group of local partners.
+This includes local authorities and either NatureScot or Historic Environment Scotland – both of which are sponsored by the Scottish Government.
+As the lead body for the historic environment in Scotland, Historic Environment Scotland is responsible for advising Ministers on issues relating to the cultural World Heritage sites.

 Bills and legislation